project telehealth understanding the impact of virtual health care

 Type 2 Diabetes

-Randomized controlled trials have shown positive effects of telehealth for patients with T2D in terms of glycemic control and patient satisfaction.
+Randomized controlled trials have shown positive effects of telehealth for patients with type 2 diabetes, in terms of glycemic control and patient satisfaction.

 htn